Queenstown Winter Festival

-The Queenstown Winter Festival is an annual event held in and around the alpine New Zealand town of Queenstown.
-The festival has been held annually since 1975.
-It is sometimes referred to as "The Southern Hemisphere's biggest winter party".
+The Queenstown Winter Festival was an annual event held in and around the alpine New Zealand town of Queenstown.
+The festival was held annually from 1975 until its cancellation in 2023.
+It was sometimes referred to as "The Southern Hemisphere's biggest winter party".

 Queenstown is a major winter destination, lying close to several of the southern hemisphere's major ski fields, among them The Remarkables, Cardrona, and Coronet Peak.
 During the 1970s, locals began organising a winter festival close to the beginning of each ski season, starting with a 1975 event organised by musician Peter Doyle and Laurie Wilde, manager of Eichardt's Hotel.

-In the years since that time, the festival has grown to the point where events spread over ten days each June, and attract over 40,000 people.
-The main part of the festival is the final four days, with free live entertainment in and around the town.
-Events at the festival are deliberately aimed at being both fun and unusual.
-A music and comedy programme is augmented by events ranging from a polar plunge to tug of war on skis.
+In the years since that time, the festival grew to the point where events spread over ten days each June, and attract over 40,000 people.
+The main part of the festival was the final four days, with free live entertainment in and around the town.
+Events at the festival were deliberately aimed at being both fun and unusual.
+A music and comedy programme was augmented by events ranging from a polar plunge to tug of war on skis.
 Other events at previous festivals have included New Zealand Ice Hockey League matches and the Peak-to-Peak endurance race.
-Fireworks and laser light displays are regularly held.
+Fireworks and laser light displays were regularly held.

-As of 2019, the festival is known as The Real Journeys Queenstown Winter Festival for sponsorship reasons.
-The festival is important to Queenstown's economy, bringing millions of dollars into the town.
+As of 2019, the festival was known as The Real Journeys Queenstown Winter Festival for sponsorship reasons.
+The festival was important to Queenstown's economy, bringing millions of dollars into the town.